bufferbloat/Krokmou-bot/README.md

 ## Acknowledgments

-- Created in memory of Krokmou, a beloved cat whose spirit lives on through [this bot](https://x.com/KrokmouVoid).
+- Created in memory of Krokmou, a beloved cat whose spirit lives on through this project
 - Thanks to [Tweepy](https://www.tweepy.org/) for making Twitter API integration seamless and reliable
 - Special thanks to [OpenRouter ](https://openrouter.ai/docs/quickstart)r for providing free API access